null

 Founders Chris & Lynn Jahnke

-Our story is about taking some risks, doing things differently and having fun along the way.
-We aim to make a difference to regional Queensland and to Australia through innovation, value adding, eco- tourism and our premium product offering
+Our story is about taking some risks, doing things differently, having fun along the way and making a difference to regional Queensland and Australia where innovation, value adding, eco- tourism and our premium product offering can enchant our visitors.

 Pre-chocolate: The early years 2003-2012